sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 Make new employee onboarding (sometimes referred to as NEO) a great experience by fostering an all-in-one hybrid work environment where new employees can find important resources, meet people in their organization, and prepare to be successful in their new role.

 When entering a new organization, knowing where resources are located, who to go to for help, and how to find training materials in an organized and personalized environment will help new employees navigate your organization efficiently.
-This article will guide you on how to create a welcoming onboarding environment for new employees using Microsoft’s modern work tools.
+This article guides you on how to create a welcoming onboarding environment for new employees using Microsoft’s modern work tools.

 **Create a virtual onboarding experience by:**